 Goodwill arising from business combinations represents the excess of the purchase price over the estimated fair value of the net assets of the businesses acquired.
-The goodwill amount for the October 25, 2007 acquisition of InfuSystem, totaling \$56,580,000, increased by \$36,000 during the fiscal year ended December 31, 2008, and is based upon the final valuation analysis.
+The goodwill amount for the October 25, 2007 acquisition of InfuSystem is \$56,580,000, and is based upon the final valuation analysis.